baptisteArno/typebot.io/README.md

 ## Support & Community

-You'll find many resources to help you get started with Typebot in the [documentation](https://docs.flowdacity.com/).
+You'll find many resources to help you get started with Flowdacity in the [documentation](https://docs.flowdacity.com/).

 - Have a question?
 Join the [Discord server](https://flowdacity.com/discord) and get instant help.
 - Found a bug?
 [Create an issue](https://github.com/ochui/flowdacity/issues/new)